 Royal Ascot begins with a bang, as ever, with three of the first four races at the festival being Group 1 affairs.
-The first of those comes in our opener as the best older milers in the game line up for the Queen Anne Stakes.
+The first of those comes in the opener as the best older milers in the game line up for the Queen Anne Stakes.

 The first Queen Anne Stakes ran in 1840.
 In that time some superstars of the turf have graced the winning enclosure such as Ribchester, Frankel, Canford Cliffs and Goldikova in more recent times.